srich36/TodayILearned/til_docs/Python/Django/Django.md

 - For rich text fields (`HTML` editing, bullets, strike-throughs, etc.) you can use `Django-ckeditor`
 - Comparing two objects with `==` just compares the two PK's behind the scenes
 - Django can add backwards relations because it keeps track of the models and the corresponding relationships when models within `INSTALLED_APPS` are imported
+- The `@classmethod` decorator transforms a method to a class method.
+This means it makes it receive the class as the first implicit argument
+- Django knows when to run an `Insert` vs `Update` in SQL when you run `save()` based on whether or not the primary key already exists within the database
+- `F` expressions are used to modify Django field values based on their current values - avoiding race conditions
+- Resolving circular dependencies between Foreign Keys: use a lazy relationship, e.g. models.ForeignKey(`'<app>.<model_name>'`) as a string
+- `<Model>.add_to_class(attr, value)` adds the attribute and value pair to the model class.
+This can be adding functions, etc.
+- To create and save an object in a single step using `<model>.objects.create(<data>)` instead of `<model>(<data>)`